PrairieLearn/PrairieLearn/doc/codeExecution.md

 That was a lot of words; let's look at some concrete configs and Docker commands.

 Let's assume you have some PrairieLearn course on your machine at `/Users/nathan/git/pl-cs225`.
-Here's your corresponding config file.
+Here's your corresponding config file:

 ```json
 {